Liposuction in Biloxi, MS

 Most people return to work within one to two weeks followed by strenuous activities within two to four weeks.
 Expect a full recovery from swelling and bruising within one to six months.
 When using the tumescent technique or UAL, there is typically less post-operative bruising and swelling.

 The results with liposuction are permanent; however, excess fat can develop in other areas of the body if a regular exercise regimen and healthy diet are not maintained.
 With liposuction, the new look you gain is a more defined physique and a more positive self-image.

-If you live in or around Mobile, Ocean Springs, Gulfport and the surrounding communities of Mississippi and are interested in finding out more about liposuction, contact Michael Diaz, M.D., F.A.C.S., a board-certified plastic surgeon in Biloxi, MS. Contact us today to set up an appointment.
+If you live in or around Southern Mississippi, Louisiana and Alabama, and are interested in finding out more about liposuction, contact Michael Diaz, M.D., F.A.C.S., a board-certified plastic surgeon in Biloxi, MS. Contact us today to set up an appointment.